 September 21, 2017 – Alameda County Superior Court judge Brad Seligman today granted preliminary approval of the settlement in the firm’s wage theft class action against Digirad Corporation and its related entities.
 Led by firm partner Nick Carlin, the firm negotiated an exceptional settlement, the culmination of a year of hard fought litigation.
 By that settlement, Digirad has agreed to pay $1.3 million to approximately 70 current and former employees of the medical diagnostic services company.
 The settlement is a victory for the firm’s clients, who often worked 10-14 hour shifts while being deprived meal and rest breaks and premium pay.
 Judge Seligman has set a final approval hearing on the settlement for December 5, 2017.
 Notice to the class is pending.

 September 8, 2017 – Firm partners Nick Carlin and David Given today filed a class action complaint against Equifax for the data breach announced on September 7, 2017.
 Equifax announced that beginning in May, 2017, highly sensitive and extremely valuable personal information of approximately 143 million American consumers was obtained by hackers through an Equifax based web application.
 The information obtained in the breach included social security numbers, birth dates, home addresses, driver license numbers, and credit card numbers.
 Consumers are subject to real risk of identity theft because Equifax failed to implement adequate security measures and technological safeguards despite knowing the credit services industry is increasingly facing data breach attacks.
 The complaint asks for a minimum of $5 million in damages for the California and Nationwide classes.
-Any consumer who may have been affected by the breach is encouraged to consult our firm’s investigative website and contact us.

 September 5, 2017 – In a short order issued today, federal district court judge William H. Alsup granted firm client Puglia Engineering’s motion for attorney’s fees incurred in connection with removal to the federal court of its state court lawsuit for fraud against BAE Systems and others.
 Today’s decision follows Judge Alsup’s June 16th remand order, returning Puglia’s lawsuit to state court.
 Firm partner Randy Erlewine argued that BAE’s removal was not only improper but “objectively unreasonable” under settled law.
 Judge Alsup agreed, and set a further briefing schedule to determine the amount of the award to the firm’s client.